 What’s an Air Conditioning Dry Charge?

-Over the past several years, both the U.S. and Canadian governments have directed that all makers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been standardly used in air conditioners and heat pumps for the last several decades.
-These mandates are suppose to have the HVAC industry turn to a more environmentally friendly refrigerant with a technical label R410A.
-R410A has been verified to be safer for the environment.
+Over the past decade, both the U.S. and Canadian governments have directed that all makers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been typically used in air conditioners and heat pumps for the last several decades.
+These mandates are suppose to have the HVAC industry shift to a more green friendly refrigerant with a technical label R410A.
+R410A has been shown to be safer for the environment.

-In late 2010 most air conditioning companies began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
-These systems are more commonly called “dry charged units”.
-The units can legally be sold and installed then your local HVAC contractor (such as Strand Brothers Service Experts) can charge the unit with R22.
-R22 is still legal for AC repair or service a while longer.
-The purpose of these Dry Charged Units is to offer the greater Austin area a more simple and affordable replacement option for central air conditioners and heat pumps.
-However, these units also dodge the spirit of the mandates, which was intended to better protect our environment by moving the air conditioning industry to a more environmentally friendly refrigerant.
+In late 2010 reputable air conditioning firms began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+These units are more commonly called “dry charged units”.
+They can legally be sold and installed which permits your the U.S. area HVAC contractor to charge the unit on-site with R22.
+R22 is still legal for AC repair or service for a few more years.
+The purpose of these Dry Charged Units is to give the greater the U.S. area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
+However, these units also dodge the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.

-Austin homeowners should know that these Dry Charged Units are allowed in the U.S. and Canada.
-Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically deemed a replacement “part”.
+the U.S. homeowners should know that these Dry Charged Units are permitted in the U.S. and Canada.
+Because of some key ambiguities in the written policies, the entire outdoor unit is technically deemed a replacement “part”.
 As a result, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
-Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.
+The following are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Well, it really depends on a number of things.
-The number one thing to do is learn what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions that speaks to your personal comfort, efficiency and lifestyle needs.
+The most important thing to do is understand what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Reasons to buy an R-410A refrigerant system

-Current R-410A systems offer benefits to Austin homeowners that Dry Charge units do not.
-Some of the benefits include:
+Current R-410A systems have many benefits to the U.S. homeowners that Dry Charge units do not.
+A sample of the benefits include:

 - Current production refrigerant solutions guaranteeing longer life and extended availability of refrigerant